flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

     <br>Cartridge slot and amplifier are in the back"
     extension: "jpg"
   Diagram:
-    caption: "Each data bus is labelled with its width."
+    caption: "Each data bus is labelled with its width.
+    <br>Notice the diagram model doesn't include a mapper for GBA cartridges, there are just a few exceptions to this.
+For instance, with GBA Video cartridges."

 # SEO
 title: Game Boy Advance Architecture